charliesabino/backseat.nvim/README.md

   - Only command keystrokes and custom instructions are sent to the API
   - No file contents or sensitive data are transmitted
   - Commands are processed in batches and cleared after analysis
+  - Option to use local models served via ollama

 ## License